Kamran Akhter

 Kamran Akhter is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 10 April 1977 in Karachi.

 He has a degree of Bachelors of Arts from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-91 KARACHI-III in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-91 KARACHI-III in the 2013 Pakistani general election.